 If the disposal jams regularly, it may be struggling to process certain types of food waste.
 Fibrous materials can wrap around internal components and restrict movement.

-Repeated jamming increases strain on the motor and can shorten the lifespan of the unit.
+Repeated jamming increases motor strain and can shorten the lifespan of the unit if the underlying cause is not addressed.

 3. Persistent Odors

-Strong or lingering odors usually suggest that food particles are trapped inside the disposal or drain line.
-As these materials break down, they can produce unpleasant smells that spread through the kitchen.
+Strong or lingering odors often result from food particles trapped inside the disposal or drain line.
+As these materials break down, they produce unpleasant smells that can spread through the kitchen.

-This buildup may also contribute to restricted drainage over time.
+This buildup may also contribute to restricted drainage and reduced system efficiency over time.

 4. Slow Draining Sink

-When water drains slowly after using the disposal, it often indicates that debris is accumulating within the pipes.
-This can reduce water flow and eventually lead to a blockage.
+When water drains slowly after using the disposal, it usually indicates debris accumulation within the pipes.
+This reduces flow and increases the likelihood of a developing blockage.

-To better understand how buildup affects drainage systems, review our guide on clogged drain warning signs.
+To better understand how buildup affects drainage systems, review clogged drain warning signs.

 5. Disposal Stops Working Intermittently

-This behavior often signals that the unit is under strain and may be approaching failure.
+This pattern typically indicates that the unit is under strain and may be approaching failure.

 6. Water Leaking Under the Sink

-Leaks around the garbage disposal can develop at pipe connections, seals, or the unit itself.
-Over time, moisture exposure can weaken these components and allow water to escape.
+Leaks around the garbage disposal can develop at pipe connections, seals, or within the unit itself.
+Moisture exposure over time weakens these areas and allows water to escape.

-For a broader understanding of leak-related issues, see our article on common home plumbing leak warning signs to watch for.
+For a broader understanding of leak-related issues, see common plumbing leak warning signs.

 7. Disposal Hums but Does Not Grind

-A humming sound without grinding usually means the motor is receiving power, but internal components are not moving as expected.
+A humming sound without grinding usually means the motor is receiving power but internal components are not moving properly.
+This often indicates blockage or mechanical failure inside the unit.

 How Disposal Problems Can Affect Other Systems

 In some cases, blockages may lead to water backing up into other fixtures.
-Learn more in our article on washing machine drain overflowing to see how drainage problems can spread through a home.
+Learn more in washing machine drain overflowing, which explains how drainage problems can affect multiple areas of a home.

 Why This Shouldn’t Be Ignored